TheRemote/Legendary-OrangePi-i96/README.md

   <li>Adds replacement for WiringPi GPIO tool by patb and fixes GPIO pin assignments</li>
   <li>Adds spidev interface to access SPI over the GPIO pins</li>
   <li>Adds ntp to assist with fixing time on first startup -- use "sudo ntpd -gq" to force a time sync once you've set your correct timezone (sudo dpkg-reconfigure tzdata)</li>
+  <li>Adds ability to use the i96 as a HID device (mouse/keyboard emulation).</li>
+  <li>Fixed notorious WiFi issues caused by missing crda package and no regulatory domain set (see first startup instructions to set REGDOMAIN)</li>
   <li>Fixed wireless MAC address changing each startup</li>
   <li>Fixed USB port to allow "High Speed" USB devices instead of locking them to "Full Speed"</li>
   <li>Fixed buggy UART not resetting properly which often breaks copying/pasting through a serial terminal</li>